Esebranek/todo-or-todont/index.md

 # TODO or TODONT

-You've landed here because I haven't decided whether or not to do something and this is a placeholder for the time being.
+You've landed here because I haven't decided whether or not to do something.

+This page acts as a placeholder for the time being.